markroxor/fromscratchtoml/docs/source/index.rst

-.. omega documentation master file, created by sphinx-quickstart on Tue Mar 27 02:16:37 2018.
+..
+Omega documentation master file, created by sphinx-quickstart on Tue Mar 27 12:29:45 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to omega's documentation!
+Welcome to Omega's documentation!
 =================================

 .. toctree::